datopian/playbook/guide/README.md

 #### What is transparent Communication- how does it works?

 Transparent communication is a way to share information across all team members of a company.
-It will be used across platform such as Gitter and emails.
+It will be used across platform such as Slack and emails.

 Transparent communication goal is to help all team members to be fully informed and understand what is going on within the company.
 Benefits include: